rackerlabs/support-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### How do I view the performance or monitor my available resources of a VM or host?

-You can use the MyRackspace portal to view hypervisor and virtual machine performance.
+You can use the MyRackspace Portal to view hypervisor and virtual machine performance.
 For instructions on how to view performance, see the [Viewing hypervisor and virtual machine performance section](https://developer.rackspace.com/docs/docs-vmware-server-virt/server-virt-handbook/user-manual/managing-hyps-clusters/) of the Server Virtualization Customer Handbook.